Rdnxln/modbus2cstruct/README.md

 modbus2cstruct is designed to be integrated in your code.

 Integration can be created in three steps:
-1. Describe your C-struct/typedef (like AppStruct)
-   in terms of field_map_t field_map[] array.
+1. Describe your C-struct/typedef (like AppStruct, see below) in terms of field_map_t field_map[] array.

 2. Write the rules/exprecssions of convertions